 Meet the deadlines

 Most applicants underestimate the amount of time that a successful LLM application requires, thinking that they can do one in a long weekend.
-The reality is that many of the necessary steps are very time-consuming.
+It is important to ensure you meet the application deadline and the reality is that many of the necessary steps are very time-consuming.
 For example, contacting a referee, briefing him or her and allowing time to write a reference will take weeks (or months) rather than days.
 Timing is even more important when applying to several schools rather than one.
 You should begin the application process at least a year before you would like to start your LLM program.
-Therefore, if you hope to start a programme in September, you would be wise to start getting yourself organised the summer of the preceding year.
+Therefore, if you hope to start a program in September, you would be wise to start getting yourself organised the summer of the preceding year.

 Law schools generally require that applications be submitted from five to ten months before the start of the program.
 Apply as early in each school’s application cycle as you can, unless you expect your credentials to improve dramatically later in the application period.
 If you expect a top bonus, for example, consider waiting until it occurs before submitting your application.